Nihil-1/FF8ModdingWiki/FF8/Technical Reference/ExeData/Exe_data_chart.md

 The RAM data start at +0x400000, so it's just a matter of shift.
 Keep in mind the values are in little endian, so when writing hext files, you need to write byte in the opposite order.
 In lots of cases, 0x9090 value is used, it's because 0x90 is a nop,
 so if there is a computation that take 2 bytes and you want to cancel it, you replace it with 2 nop (0x9090)
+For diff between 2000 version and 2013: [Qhimm post](https://forums.qhimm.com/index.php?topic=17753.0) (to be detailed here later)

 1. TOC
 {:toc}